 Key dates and details:

-• Green School Registration: August 15 – September 30
+- Green School Registration: August 15 – September 30

-• Fee: $550
+- Fee: $550

-• Volunteer Commitment: None
+- Volunteer Commitment: None

-• Online Classes Begin: October 5
+- Online Classes Begin: In the first week of October

-• Training Format: Hybrid – self-paced online modules, live Zoom sessions, and in-person volunteer training
+- Training Format: Hybrid – self-paced online modules, live Zoom sessions, and in-person volunteer training

-Learn more about the new Washington Green School and the Washington Gardener Certificate
+Learn more about the new Washington Green School and the Washington Gardener Certificate.

 Track 2